mhannum72/mylunch/README.md

 todo
 ====

+* Store the height and the width of the 'window' in some variables.
+Create a 'resize' handler that will adjust the layout a bit if the window width changes.
+You'll have to create a default 'minwidth'.
+The only height change would be if the new height exceeds your max-height, you should make the fade-mask larger.

 * If you've just gone into the modal to edit a meal, highlight the grid-page somehow showing the meal that you just edited.